Simple Tips for

 The sink is overflowing with dishes, you need groceries, no one in your house has clean socks, you’re behind on lessons, and dinner hasn’t been made.
 You’re stressed, blessed, and extremely overwhelmed.
-As homeschool moms, it’s safe to say that we’ve all been there a time or two — catch up day to the rescue!
+As a working homeschool mom, it’s safe to say I’ve been there a time or two — catch up day to the rescue!

 Unfortunately, days like this seem to sneak up on me.
-Then, they want to take up a permanent residence and stay forever!
-After day two or three, I have pretty much had it and something ultimately snaps.
-I don’t do chaotic and messy very well… Which is why I need order, cleanliness, and a plan!
+Then, they want to take up a permanent residence and stay forever.
+Definitely not my cup of tea!
+I simply don’t do chaotic and messy very well.
+I need order, organization, and a plan to even function.

-In order for change to happen, you have to set goals for yourself.
+In order for change to happen, you have to set goals and make it happen.
 Period.

 My 5 Step Method…